History of Europe: World War I

-Interwar
+Interwar period

 In the Treaty of Versailles (1919) the winners recognised the new states (Poland, Czechoslovakia, Hungary, Austria, Yugoslavia, Finland, Estonia, Latvia, Lithuania) created in central Europe from the defunct German, Austro-Hungarian and Russian empires, based on national (ethnic) self-determination.
 It was a peaceful era with a few small wars before 1922 such as the Ukrainian–Soviet War (1917–1921) and the Polish–Soviet War (1919–1921).
-Prosperity was widespread, and the major cities sponsored a youth culture called the "Roaring Twenties" or "Jazz Age" that was often featured in the cinema, which attracted very large audiences.
+Prosperity was widespread, and the major cities sponsored a youth culture called the "Roaring Twenties" or "Jazz Age".

-The Allied victory in the First World War seemed to mark the triumph of liberalism, not just in the Allied countries themselves, but also in Germany and in the new states of Eastern Europe, as well as Japan.
-Authoritarian militarism as typified by Germany had been defeated and discredited.
+The Allied victory in the First World War seemed to mark the triumph of liberalism.
 Historian Martin Blinkhorn argues that the liberal themes were ascendant in terms of "cultural pluralism, religious and ethnic toleration, national self-determination, free-market economics, representative and responsible government, free trade, unionism, and the peaceful settlement of international disputes through a new body, the League of Nations."
-However, as early as 1917, the emerging liberal order was being challenged by the new communist movement taking inspiration from the Russian Revolution.
-Communist revolts were beaten back everywhere else, but they did succeed in Russia.
+However, as early as 1917, the emerging liberal order was being challenged by the new communist movement.
+Communist revolts were beaten back everywhere else, but succeeded in Russia.

-Fascism and authoritarianism

-Italy adopted an authoritarian dictatorship known as Fascism in 1922; it became a model for Hitler in Germany and for right wing elements in other countries.
-Historian Stanley G. Payne says Italian fascism was:
+Italy adopted an authoritarian ideology known as fascism in 1922.

-A primarily political dictatorship....The Fascist Party itself had become almost completely bureaucratized and subservient to, not dominant over, the state itself.
-Big business, industry, and finance retained extensive autonomy, particularly in the early years.
-The armed forces also enjoyed considerable autonomy....The Fascist militia was placed under military control....The judicial system was left largely intact and relatively autonomous as well.
-The police continued to be directed by state officials and were not taken over by party leaders...nor was a major new police elite created....There was never any question of bringing the Church under overall subservience....
-Sizable sectors of Italian cultural life retained extensive autonomy, and no major state propaganda-and-culture ministry existed....The Mussolini regime was neither especially sanguinary nor particularly repressive.

 Authoritarian regimes replaced democracy in the 1930s in Nazi Germany, Portugal, Austria, Poland, Greece, the Baltic countries and Francoist Spain.
 By 1940, there were only four liberal democracies left on the European continent: France, Finland, Switzerland and Sweden.